nostr-resources/nostr-resources.github.io/index.md

 ## WTF is nostr?

 nostr is new and confusing but also really cool.

-It is the simplest open protocol that is able to create a censorship-resistant global "social" network once and for all.
-It doesn't rely on any trusted central server, hence it is resilient; it is based on cryptographic keys and signatures, so it is tamperproof; it does not rely on P2P techniques, therefore it works.
+It is **the simplest open protocol that is able to create a censorship-resistant global "social" network** once and for all.

+- It doesn't rely on any trusted central server, hence it is resilient.
+- It is based on cryptographic keys and signatures, so it is tamperproof.
+- It does not rely on P2P techniques, therefore it works.

+nostr's design is very basic:

-- There are two components: __clients__ and __relays__.
+- There are two components: **clients** and **relays**.
 Each user runs a client.
 Anyone can run a relay.
 - Every user is identified by a public key.
 Every post is signed.
 Every client validates these signatures.
 - Clients fetch data from relays of their choice and publish data to other relays of their choice.
 A relay doesn't talk to another relay, only directly to users.

----

 To use nostr, you need a [client](#clients) and a [key](#keys).